amarkaswan/CarND-Advanced-Lane-Lines/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-#### <div style="text-align: justify"> In this project, my goal is to write a software pipeline to identify the lane boundaries in a video having distortion, curve, shadow and different road pavements.
+#### <div style="text-align: justify">  This project aims is to write a software pipeline to identify the lane boundaries in a video having distortion, curve, shadow and different road pavements.
 The following section briefly describes the objective ot this project. </div>

 ## Project Objectives